vita-rust/.github/profile/README.md

 ## Communication 🤙

-If you have any questions, suggestions or want to start some discussions, you can do so on [HENKaku](https://discord.gg/m7MwpKA) Discord server in [#rust](https://discord.com/channels/439481392548675594/1148989867699744909) channel.
+If you have any questions, or suggestions or want to start some discussions, you can do so on [HENKaku](https://discord.gg/m7MwpKA) Discord server in [#rust](https://discord.com/channels/439481392548675594/1148989867699744909) channel.
 When you join the server please read and follow the rules.

 ## Disclaimer ⚠️